cpaxton/virgil/README.md

 The Infinite Quiz Machine requires about 12GB of GPU memory; I ran it on an NVIDIA RTX 4080 on my laptop and it worked fine.
 If that isn't available, you may need to do some tuning to get it to work on a smaller GPU.

+Bots like Friend can run on a smaller GPU, but you may need to adjust the batch size to get it to work; they'll die if they run out of memory, and so you may want to restart them.
+Nothing clever is being done here to keep them to a certain memory limit.

 ### Friend

 Friend is a simple chatbot which can use various backends to generate text on Discord.
 After installing `virgil`: